drufat/triangle/doc/quality.rst

-Quality meshing: angle and size constraints
+Quality Meshing: Angle and Size Constraints
 ===========================================

 Triangle generates a conforming constrained Delaunay triangulation whenever the